GAFP 2014 Resident Awards

-The Emory Family Medicine Residency Program (EFMRP) completed its' seventeenth year of training residents.
-During the 2011-2012 academic year 25 residents were in training.
-All residents completing the program went into private practice except one graduate who accepted a fellowship position in Geriatrics at Emory University School of Medicine.
-The GAFP Resident of the Year was awarded to Dr. Ann Marie Lam.
+The Emory Family Medicine Residency Program (EFMRP) completed its’ 18th year of training residents.
+During the 2012-2013 academic year, 24 residents were in training.
+All residents completed the program and went into private practice except one graduate who accepted a fellowship position in Sports Medicine in Birmingham, Alabama.
+The GAFP Resident of the Year was awarded to Dr. Helma Prinssen.

-The Program staffs its family medicine service (FMS) at Emory University Hospital Midtown, previously Crawford Long Hospital, which is the sponsoring hospital for the Emory Family Medicine Residency Program.
+The program continues to staff its family medicine service (FMS) at Emory University Hospital Midtown, which is the sponsoring hospital for the Emory Family Medicine Residency Program.
 This is an excellent teaching service with the full academic training and clinical services support of Emory Healthcare.

 Faculty/ Staff Changes

 The interim Chair of the Department of Family and Preventive Medicine is Dr. Kate Heilpern, effective since September 1, 2011.
 Dr. Heilpern is also the Chair of the Department of Emergency Medicine at Emory University School of Medicine.

 Dr. Susan Schayes resigned as Program Director at the end of June.
 Dr.Teresa Lianne Beck, the